 Many ask, “How did you make your choice?”
 It was simple: We relentlessly used the networks we have to get recommendations for the “best” to operate on our daughter’s spine.
 There was no space for “second best” or to leave any stone unturned.
 We asked vital questions.
 What was the surgeon’s experience, credentials and demeanor?
 What were the surgical outcomes?
 What were the qualifications and experience of the staff that support the surgeons?

-Our investigations unanimously led us to Suken Shah, MD, and his team at the Spine and Scoliosis Center at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del.
+Our investigations unanimously led us to Suken Shah, MD, and his team at the Spine and Scoliosis Center at Nemours Children’s Hospital, Delaware in Wilmington, Del.